Discretionary Test and Trace Support Payments

 People who live in the borough of Maidstone who have received notification from NHS Test and Trace to self-isolate will be entitled to a Test and Trace Support Payment (Self Isolation Payment) of £500 if they:

-- Comply with the notification from NHS Test and Trace to self-isolate
+- Comply with the notification from NHS Test and Trace to self-isolate and fully engage with the service

 - Have an NHS Test and Trace Account ID (Issued to you by the NHS when you are instructed to isolate)